SergioCoboLopez/ELN_Sergio/docs/december/index.md

 To plot the "dumb model" I need to work on their data and import it into GoldSim.
 More work than I expected.
 I have to take average values from all experiments, get the VMRs, VLPs, and compute bacterial values.
 I will have to write the data in a different way, I am afraid.

+## January 1
+Dumb model is ready and I have something to substitute the carrying capacity with.
+The next things to do should be:
+1. Change conditions at 48 hours with an event or trigger.
+2. Implement new Hill function  (how exactly?)
+3. Prepare plots with modified results.
+4. Make bacteria eat sugar and $$O_2$$

+About the Hill function: should I make it between 0 and 1.
+I don't think so, because that is not what really happens...We know they are going to grow fastest in anabolic.
+Nothing allows me to think that they are going to grow the slowest on catabolic.
+Should I introduce a new Hill function?
+I don't think that is a good idea, because that is another assumption that I am making...Could I constraint the growth rate between minimum and maximum values?
+What is the most agnostic way to model this?
+1. Assume that the lowest growth rate occurs for purely catabolic metabolism (probably not true) and the highest growth rate occurs for anabolic metabolism (probably true)
+2. Assume that the lowest growth rate occurs when sugar is lowest (0 growth rate) and higher in anabolic and highest values of sugar.
+Effectively, this combines relative values and absolute values.